LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 whom Pliny attributed the Laocoön: Hagesandros and his sons Polydorus and

-Berlin, well worth a visit if you’ve not been yet) suggests that it was
+Berlin, and well worth a visit) suggests that it was

-probably based on an earlier statue from the Hellenistic period, the 3rd
+probably based on an earlier 3rd or 2nd century sculpture from the Hellenistic period.
+Bert

 Smith’s conclusion is that the three